5 Safety Tips for Working in Cold Weather

 What do your workers do in the worst-case scenario, when they may be lost and their freezing fingers barely work?

-They need a lone worker safety app such as SafeSignal that was specifically built for life-threatening situations.
-SafeSignal is AlertMedia’s mobile app and monitoring system designed to keep workers safe in life-threatening or dangerous situations.
+They need a lone worker safety app that was specifically built for life-threatening situations.
+AlertMedia’s lone worker solution utilizes a mobile app and a 24/7 monitoring center to keep workers safe in life-threatening or dangerous situations.

-Even if a worker can barely move, they can easily signal for help with SafeSignal by simply pulling a tether that plugs into their smartphone or allowing their timed session to expire.
+Even if a worker can barely move, they can easily signal for help by simply allowing their timed session to expire.
 There’s no passcode to enter or buttons to fumble with in the event of a fall, emergency, or accident.

 Our monitoring center is immediately notified that one of your workers is in danger once they press the panic button or allow the timed session to expire.
 The app provides their exact location to our team, who can have first responders to your worker within minutes.
 This is a great tool to maximize your lone worker safety.